DLR-RM/stable-baselines3/docs/guide/examples.md

 ## SB3 with DeepMind Control (dm_control)

-If you want to use SB3 with [dm_control](https://github.com/google-deepmind/dm_control), you need to use two wrappers (one from [shimmy](https://github.com/Farama-Foundation/Shimmy), one pre-built one) to convert it to a Gymnasium compatible environment:
+If you want to use SB3 with [dm_control](https://github.com/google-deepmind/dm_control), you need to apply two wrappers (one from [shimmy](https://github.com/Farama-Foundation/Shimmy), one pre-built one) to convert it to a Gymnasium compatible environment:

 ```python
 import shimmy